 -

-Utilize Stoichiometry for Quantitative Analysis:
+apply Stoichiometry for Quantitative Analysis:

 Stoichiometry is the branch of chemistry that deals with the quantitative relationships between reactants and products in chemical reactions.
 It relies heavily on the law of conservation of matter to calculate the amounts of substances involved in a reaction.

 - Calculations: Use the balanced chemical equation to determine the molar ratios of reactants and products.
 These ratios can then be used to calculate the mass of reactants needed to produce a certain amount of product, or vice versa.
-For example, in the Haber-Bosch process (N₂ + 3H₂ → 2NH₃), the molar ratio of nitrogen to ammonia is 1:2.
+Take this: in the Haber-Bosch process (N₂ + 3H₂ → 2NH₃), the molar ratio of nitrogen to ammonia is 1:2.
 Knowing the mass of nitrogen, you can calculate the mass of ammonia that can be produced, assuming the reaction goes to completion.

 -